viktoriakoncserova/multimodalLLM_AD/README.md

 # Multimodal LLMs for Reasoning Based Detection of Anomalies
-This repository contains the AI Operator, an automated framework developed as the core outcome of the thesis titled “Multimodal LLMs for Reasoning-Based Detection of Anomalies
+This repository contains the AI Operator, an automated framework developed as the core outcome of the thesis titled “Multimodal LLMs for Reasoning-Based Detection of Anomalies"

 ## ⚡️ Quickstart